Bari Weiss: 2013–2017: The Wall Street Journal

 Weiss was an op-ed and book review editor at The Wall Street Journal from 2013 until April 2017.
-She left following the departure of Pulitzer Prize winner and deputy editor Bret Stephens, for whom she had worked, and joined him at The New York Times.
+She left following the departure of Pulitzer Prize winner and deputy editorial page editor Bret Stephens, for whom she had worked, and joined him at The New York Times.

 2017–2020: The New York Times

 In 2017, as part of an effort by The New York Times to broaden the ideological range of its opinion staff after the inauguration of President Trump, opinion editor James Bennet hired Weiss as an op-ed staff editor and writer about culture and politics.
 Through her first year at the paper, she wrote opinion pieces advocating for the blending of cultural influences, something derided by what she termed the "strident left" as cultural appropriation.
-She criticized the organizers of the 2017 Women's March protesting the inauguration of President Trump for their "chilling ideas and associations," particularly singling out several individuals she believed to have made antisemitic or anti-Zionist statements in the past.
-Her article about the Chicago Dyke March, asserting that intersectionality is a "caste system, in which people are judged according to how much their particular caste has suffered throughout history," was condemned by playwright Eve Ensler, creator of the Vagina Monologues, for misunderstanding the work of intersectional politics.
-Other sources condemned the article as fundamentally misunderstanding the definition of intersectionality.
+She criticized the organizers of the 2017 Women's March protesting the inauguration of President Trump for their "chilling ideas and associations", singling out several she believed to have made antisemitic or anti-Zionist statements in the past.
+Her article about the Chicago Dyke March, asserting that intersectionality is a "caste system, in which people are judged according to how much their particular caste has suffered throughout history", was condemned by playwright Eve Ensler for misunderstanding the work of intersectional politics.
+Other sources condemned the article as fundamentally misunderstanding intersectionality.